antonregis/buggycarspageregistration/README.md

 Website tested: https://buggy.justtestit.org

-Please see Documentation.docx for the answers and instructions pertaining to this project.
+Please see Documentation.docx for the answers and instructions pertaining to this task/project.

+Link to Documentation.docx - https://github.com/antonregis/buggycarsregistrationpage/raw/main/Documentation.docx

 Folders in this project:
 - Specflow (Automated 3 BDD Scenarios)
-- Postman (Not Started)
+- Postman (Automated 1 API test)